evert/evert.github.com/_posts/2023/2023-04-26-oauth3-proposal.md

 }
 ```

-If you server and client supports this, it can simplify the setup a great
+If your server and client supports this, it can simplify the setup a great
 deal.
-Here's an example using [my client][1]:
+Here's an example using my client:

 ```typescript